Import OpenTelemetry Data

 kubectl apply -n open-telemetry -f https://raw.githubusercontent.com/deepflowio/deepflow-demo/main/open-telemetry/open-telemetry.yaml

-After installation, you can see a list of components in the environment:
+After installation, you should see the following components in your environment:

 kubectl get all -n open-telemetry